 The 4th of July Celebration at Bayou Bend is presented by:

 Bayou Bend Collection and Gardens offers a wide variety of group tours for adults and students.

 The Bayou Bend School Tour Program is generously underwritten by The Crain Foundation.

 Children's literature comes to life with ExploraStory!
 Bring your group of up to 24 kids (ages 3 to 5) to read a classic children’s book and participate in hands-on crafts and activities with Bayou Bend's experienced early-childhood educators in modern classrooms.
 Then investigate nature with a self-guided activity.

 For the best selection of dates, reserve your visit a month in advance.
 More Information

 The Bayou Bend Speakers Bureau, staffed by Bayou Bend docents, offers informative talks and lectures, illustrated with slides, for groups and organizations interested in learning more about antiques, gardens, history, holiday decorating, or the lifestyles of Americans in the past.

 More than 60 topics are available.
 Presentations to educational institutions (teacher groups, colleges, etc.) are free of charge.
-Other groups pay a tax-deductible honorarium of $50 that is used to support the educational activities of Bayou Bend Collection and Gardens.
+Other groups pay a tax-deductible honorarium of $75 that is used to support the educational activities of Bayou Bend Collection and Gardens.
 Please call 713.353.1508 for more information.

-At Bayou Bend, guests are able to enjoy the splendor of spring among the woodland gardens and glimpse Bayou Bend's collection of American decorative arts while passing through the main hall of the house.
-For more information, visit the River Oaks Garden Club website or call 713.523.2483.
+At Bayou Bend, guests enjoy the splendor of spring among the woodland gardens and glimpse the collection of American decorative arts in the main hall of the house.
+For more details, contact River Oaks Garden Club.
 Tickets are also available at Bayou Bend beginning in February.
 Azalea Trail admission is the only way to view Bayou Bend during this weekend.
 Proceeds support local organizations including Bayou Bend and Rienzi.